 Lunch is not included in the Residential package.
 It is booked and paid for at the café bar or at Reception.
 Food and beverages for Resident Members is at the discounted Member rates.
 There are also takeaway menu options.

 Dinner

 Monday to Friday 6:00pm to 7:30pm

-Dinners and lunches are not provided on Saturday and Sunday and on public holidays, unless booked as a large function, well in advance dinners will not be prepared without a Late Dinner Request.
+Dinners and lunches are not provided on Saturday and Sunday and on public holidays, unless booked as a large function, well in advance.